ffortefct/tracing-lib/docs/markdown/classes/ModularTracer.md

 ▸ `Private` **createSpan**(`name`, `fn`, `opts?`, `ctx?`): `Promise`<`any`\>

-Creates a new span associated to its parent.
+Creates a new span associated with its parent.

 **`Remarks`**